gabholli/Appointment_Scheduler/README.txt

 - On Login Screen, type appropriate credentials to login

-- Click Sign In button to sign into application, or click Cancel to exit
+- Click Sign In button to sign in to application, or click Cancel to exit

 - Upon signing in, the main screen appears with two tables.
 The top table is for customer records.
 The bottom table is for customer appointments